-Garage door springs are arguably the most important part of your garage door system because they carry the weight of the door.
-Over time the parts of your garage door begin to wear down, eventually, parts become damaged beyond repair or they break.
-If you’re considering replacing your garage door spring you’re probably wondering how long will your new springs last before they need to be replaced again.
+Garage door springs are arguably the most important part of your garage door system because they carry the door’s weight.
+Over time the parts of your garage door begin to wear down, and eventually, parts become damaged beyond repair or break.
+If you’re considering replacing your garage door spring, you’re probably wondering how long will your new springs last before they need to be replaced again.
 We’ll discuss that and more in this post.

 Why Do Garage Door Springs Matter?

 Garage door springs matter because they carry the weight of the door.
 Without the springs, automatic door openers don’t have the strength to lift the door open.
 As the balancing system for the door, the springs help the door opener smoothly raise and lower the door.
 Lifting the door is more difficult without the support of the springs, trying to open the door with the automatic opener can damage the motor.
 If you want to open the door manually, you’ll want help from a partner.
 Again, the door feels heavier without the springs.